-The Federation acknowledges findings from local and national practice learning reviews and shares lessons learned with all staff.
+The school acknowledges findings from local and national practice learning reviews and shares lessons learned with all staff.

-13. Cared for Children (Looked after children) and Previously Cared for Children
+Cared for children (Looked after children) and previously cared for children

-In Gainsborough Primary & Nursery School we ensure that staff have the skills, knowledge and understanding necessary to keep Cared for Children safe as we are aware that children often become cared for as a result of abuse and/or neglect.
+In Gainsborough Primary & Nursery Academy we ensure that staff have the skills, knowledge and understanding necessary to keep Cared for Children safe as we are aware that children often become cared for as a result of abuse and/or neglect.
 We have identified a designated teacher for our Cared for Children; this person works closely with the Virtual School.